jouellnyc/Porsche_L9110/README.md

 ## Fourth Spin
-Added the IR sensor (Follow the pin connections from <A href="https://github.com/jouellnyc/infrared_tag">here</A>) and integrated that with the current simple car api.
+Added the IR sensor and integrated that with the current simple car api.
 In the end you can use just about any hobby remote with it.
 Make note of what code comes across as you hit the button.

 I chose: